Teun/SnappetChallenge/snappet-frontend/README.md

 * ### Further possible front-end optimizations and improvements
   * Server side filtering and paging for all pages
+  * Common filter mechanism so that all pages use the same filter component.
+  * Common style classes like container, ui-g
+  * More user friendly interface

 * ### Further possible back-end optimizations and improvements
   * Microservice infrastructure